roman-milk/roman-milk.github.io/obedience-a-study-in-seduction.md

+===

- ****** Obedience: A Study in Seduction ****** bysilkstockingslover© Carolyn leaned in, her hot breath on the young woman's neck and ear.
+Carolyn leaned in, her hot breath on the young woman's neck and ear.
 She whispered, her tone dripping with sexual implication, "The password to get to the penthouse is 'I will obey'."

  Mindy moaned softly, her strongest erogenous zone her neck.
 With the three words, every last lingering doubt of what this older woman wanted was gone.